learninglab-dev/the-resources/data/work/mk/workbook.md

 - script to get photos onto s3 and simultaneously slack and airtable (and prep for gallery display?)
 - troubleshoot 6D footage in rename script
 - need to do a deep dive on LR [metadata](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
 What does it look like?
 What can we do with it?
 Can all of this be airtabled?
-- look at Jungin's doc on [montage](https://docs.google.com/document/d/10j-CGJxAibGosBJPzkijOmSXcKigFWGDZRiVBpcbZ8g/edit).
+- look at Jungmin's doc on [montage](https://docs.google.com/document/d/10j-CGJxAibGosBJPzkijOmSXcKigFWGDZRiVBpcbZ8g/edit).
 - adobe creative accounts
 - assess PC inventory and begin new machine
 - story templates